Gary D. White

 With a conducting philosophy that focuses on the process as much as the final product of the concert, White cultivates a creative partnership with young musicians that empowers them to make passionate music, a hallmark of Sinfonia performances.

 Mr. White has a Bachelor of Music degree from The New School of Music and a Master of Music degree from Temple University's Esther Boyer College of Music, both in Philadelphia.
 He studied conducting under Maestro Michael Jinbo at the Pierre Monteux School; Arthur Chodoroff, Professor of Music at Temple University; and Luis Biava, retired Conductor-in-Residence of The Philadelphia Orchestra.

-White is Music Director and Conductor of the Pottstown Symphony.
-He has also been cover conductor for the Delaware Symphony Orchestra, Chair of Music at Germantown Friends School, and is in demand throughout the tri-state areas as a conductor of professional, college and youth orchestras including the Temple University Sinfonia, the Orchestra Society of Philadelphia, the Delaware Youth Orchestra, Delaware Youth Symphony, Delaware All-State Orchestra, All-Catholic Orchestra Festival, PMEA District 12 Intermediate Band Festival, Montgomery County Honors String Orchestra Festival, and the Rose Tree Pops.
+White is the Conductor of Orchestra Concordia in Wayne, PA.
+He has also been the music director and conductor of the Pottstown Symphony, cover conductor for the Delaware Symphony Orchestra, Chair of Music at Germantown Friends School, and is in demand throughout the tri-state areas as a conductor of professional, college and youth orchestras including the Temple University Sinfonia, the Orchestra Society of Philadelphia, the Delaware Youth Orchestra, Delaware Youth Symphony, Delaware All-State Orchestra, All-Catholic Orchestra Festival, PMEA District 12 Intermediate Band Festival, Montgomery County Honors String Orchestra Festival, and the Rose Tree Pops.

 In 2008, Mr. White was inducted into Temple University’s “Gallery of Success” for his achievements in the music profession as a conductor, educator and performer.

 Conductor of Philadelphia Sinfonia Players (PSP), Orchestra Manager, String Specialist